Chad Kroeger: Early life

 Kroeger was born Chad Robert Turton in Hanna, Alberta, on November 15, 1974.
-His maternal grandfather, politician Henry Kroeger, was born in Moscow to a Mennonite family of Prussian descent.
+His maternal grandfather, politician Henry Kroeger, was born in Rosenthal, Chortitza Colony, Yekaterinoslav Governorate (now Zaporizhzhia, Ukraine) to a Mennonite family of Prussian descent.
 After his father left the family when he was two, he started going by his mother's maiden name of Kroeger.
 He learned to play the guitar at age 13.
 His youth was sometimes troubled, and he was sent to juvenile detention for breaking into his junior high school.

 Career

 Nickelback

-In the early 1990s, Kroeger was part of a grunge cover band, Village Idiot, with his cousin Brandon Kroeger and future Nickelback members bassist Mike Kroeger (his brother) and singer Ryan Peake.
-In 1995, Kroeger, Peake, Mike Kroeger, and then drummer Brandon Kroeger, formed the band Nickelback.
-Kroeger has continued to record and tour with this successful band for more than 20 years.
+In the early 1990s, Kroeger was part of a grunge cover band, Village Idiot, with his cousin Brandon Kroeger and future Nickelback members bassist Mike Kroeger (his half-brother) and singer Ryan Peake.
+In 1995, Kroeger, Peake, Mike, and then-drummer Brandon Kroeger, formed the band Nickelback.
+Kroeger has continued to record and tour with this band for more than 25 years.

 The Suits XL

 In 2001, Kroeger founded the band The Suits XL.
 Band members included Sam Loubier-Demers and Yohann Gosselin on vocals and guitars, drummer Patrick Paquet, keyboardist Felix-Antoine Berube and singer Oliver Roy de Belleval.
 The next year, he co-founded the Vancouver-based 604 Records.
 Later, in 2006, The Suits XL released an album through this label.
 The next year the band was nominated for a Canadian Indie Award.